NimitS1/expediaRequester/README.md

 | Suggestions and Resolutions|   [ ]       |   [ ]           |
 | Things To Do!              |   [ ]       |   [ ]           |

-The cruise APIs by Expedia are currently down and cannot be tested till they are back up The package search API seems to be buggy so the test for it's wrapper is commented
+The cruise APIs by Expedia are currently down and cannot be tested till they are back up.
+The package search API seems to be buggy so the test for it's wrapper is commented.